 A monthly electronic newsletter summarizing Minnesota's climate conditions and the resulting impact on water resources.
 Distributed on the first Thursday of the month.

 State Climatology Office - DNR Division of Ecological and Water Resources, St. Paul

-- December 2020 had one winter storm that stood out for the month.
+- December 2021 was an active month weather-wise and had four events that stood out for the month.

 Where we stand now: